-The first thing you’ll notice when you walk into Excuse My French is the decor - the gold and green wallpaper, the fake bookshelves lining the bathroom, the still life paintings in big gold frames, and so on.
-Unlike so many Lower East Side restaurants, Excuse My French isn’t too cool for school, and that’s exactly why we like it.
+The first thing you’ll notice when you walk into Excuse My French is the decor - the gold and green wallpaper, the fake bookshelves lining the bathroom, the still-life paintings in big gold frames, and so on.
 It’s a little quirky, definitely charming, and the food happens to be really good.
 Whether you want to eat some bread and cheese or something more closely resembling a real meal, you’ll do well here.

-Lovely Day definitely has the cute thing down - just look at those red booths and antique-y wallpaper.
-But this Thai-ish spot in Nolita really has the reasonably-priced thing covered as well.
+Between the red booths and antique-y wallpaper, Lovely Day definitely has the cute thing down.
+But this Thai spot in Nolita really has the reasonably-priced requirement covered as well.
 With plenty of dishes under $10, this is one of the few restaurants where you can really feel like you’ve had a night out, while spending under 25 bucks a head.

-Jointly owned by the people behind Buvette and I Sodi, certified “cute” West Village restaurants, Via Carota is a classy, low-key Italian spot that doesn’t take reservations, making it an ideal move for a night when you forgot to book anything.
-There are usually a dozen-plus vegetable dishes on the menu, plus several pastas, and fish and meat entrees.
+Jointly owned by the people behind Buvette and I Sodi, Via Carota is a classy, low-key Italian spot that doesn’t take reservations, making it an ideal move for a night when you forgot to book anything.
+There are usually a dozen-plus vegetable dishes on the menu, plus several pastas and fish and meat entrees.
+Just come early or be prepared for a wait.

-Classic Italian food, lots of greenery, a prime Williamsburg location: Aurora is an excellent go-to when you’re looking for an easy dinner in a highly charming environment.
+With lots of greenery and a prime Williamsburg location, Aurora is an excellent go-to when you’re looking for an easy dinner in a highly charming environment.
+Sit in the courtyard when the weather’s nice, and get some housemade pasta, like the cacio e pepe or the spinach and ricotta ravioli.

 This very small French restaurant in the West Village is the kind of place where you’ll probably end up talking to the people at the table next to you, just in case you get tired of “catching up” with your friends.
 It’s an extremely warm and friendly environment, and it’s also BYOB, so you’ll probably end up sharing your bottle of wine with the people next to you as well.